Susan Sarandon

-Early life
+Early life and education

 Sarandon was born in Jackson Heights, Queens in New York City.
-She is the eldest of nine children of Lenora Marie (née Criscione 1923–2020) and Phillip Leslie Tomalin, an advertising executive, television producer, and one-time nightclub singer.
-She has four brothers: Phillip Leslie Jr., Terry (an outdoorsman, journalist, and community leader), Timothy, and O'Brian; and four sisters: Meredith (or "Merry"), Bonnie Priscilla, Amanda, and Melissa (or "Missy").
+She is the eldest of nine children of Lenora Marie (née Criscione; 1923–2020) and Phillip Leslie Tomalin, an advertising executive, television producer, and one-time nightclub singer.
+She has four brothers: Phillip Leslie Jr., Terry (an outdoorsman, journalist, and community leader), Timothy, and O'Brian (owner of Building 8 Brewery in Northampton, Massachusetts); and four sisters: Meredith (or "Merry"), Bonnie Priscilla, Amanda, and Melissa (or "Missy").
 Her father was of English, Irish, and Welsh ancestry.
 His English ancestors came from Hackney in London and his Welsh ancestors from Bridgend.
 On her mother's side, she is of Italian descent, with ancestors from the regions of Tuscany and Sicily.
 Her father worked for WOR-TV in New York City.

 When she was four years old, the Tomalin family moved from New York City to the newly developed Stephenville community, located in the northern area of Raritan (now Edison) Township, New Jersey.
 The family was raised Roman Catholic and she and her sisters attended the all-girls Saint Francis Grammar School in nearby Metuchen, while her brothers attended the all-boys Saint Matthews Grammar School in Edison Township.
-Her mother was a member and board director of the Stephenville Women's Club and the Terra Tova Garden Club.
+Her mother was a member and board director of the Stephenville Women's Club and the Terra Nova Garden Club.
 The family was also member to the Woodside Swim Club, a private swimming club and park in the Stephenville community, where Sarandon and her sisters won many swimming competitions.
 Sarandon graduated from Saint Francis Grammar School in 1960.

 Sarandon attended Edison High School, a public school located in Edison Township.
 In 1962, while still in high school, she joined a band and dance group to entertain sick children at a nearby rehabilitation hospital.
-As a high school junior, she performed the lead in the play Lady Precious Dream.
+As a high school junior, she performed the lead in the play Lady Precious Stream.
 As a senior, she played the title character in the comedy My Sister Eileen, earning mentions in the local newspapers.
 In 1964, Sarandon was inducted into the National Honor Society.

 In May 1964, the Tomalin family moved to the newly developed Chandler Hill community, east of Stephenville in Edison.
 Sarandon graduated from Edison High School in 1964.
 She attended the Catholic University of America in Washington D.C. from 1964 to 1968, earning a Bachelor of Arts in drama, and studying under the drama coach Gilbert V. Hartke.
-During and shortly after college, she supported herself by cutting hair, cleaning houses and working as a switchboard operator.
+During and shortly after college, she supported herself by emptying bedpans in a hospital, cutting hair, cleaning houses and working as a switchboard operator.